HarryPaniccc/DnD/World of Helodaria/Synod of Elevation.md

 The **Synod of Elevation** is a research facility belonging to a sect of [[Old Ruinan Empire]] mages loyal to [[The Malevolence]] dedicated to finding a way to access the source of magic, experimenting with people's souls.

 The Synod also had the objective of bringing out latent magical power in the children of sorcerers from the [[Old Ruinan Empire]] in order to give them a "last chance" to not dishonor their blood lines.
-# Dungeon Elements
----
-### Ceilings
-Ceilings in the larger chambers are 60 ft. tall.
-In corridoors, hey are about 10 ft up - enough space for a floating highmage to get around without worrying about scraping his head.
-### Defences
--
 # Dungeon Layout
 ---
 ### Arrival Chamber